Donderstal/IRL_RPG/README.md

 #### OCT 21, 2021
 * Adding in prototypes of Lennart's new maps
-* Solved problem with angled tiles not showing
+* Solved bugs with angled tiles, non-moving car positioning

 #### OCT 20, 2021
 * Fixed several bugs in the road and intersection system